 Applying for an Employer Identification Number (EIN)

 EIN stands for "Employer Identification Number."
 It is also known as a Federal Tax Identification Number (TIN), a nine-digit number the IRS assigns to business entities.
 4-H clubs/councils need an EIN to open a bank account.
-Personal social security numbers of volunteers should never be used to open 4-H bank accounts, instead an EIN number will be used.
+Personal social security numbers of volunteers should never be used to open 4-H bank accounts, instead, an EIN number will be used.
 New clubs who plan to have money in the name of 4-H must get an EIN number and be added to our subordinate spreadsheet.
+Currently, to set up a new EIN, an online process is used that does ask for the leader's social security number.
+Directions for completing this application are available in the Online EIN Application Directions (7/17/19).

 Annual IRS Filing Requirements